 A cable release, off-camera shutter release system, or remote control helps avoid mirror or camera shake.

 A spirit level can be beneficial.
-In architectural photography, straight lines are essential.
-There are small gadget spirit levels to put on your camera.
-Sometimes it is built into your tripod.
+Straight lines are essential in architectural photography.
+There are small gadget spirit levels you can put on your camera.
+Sometimes, they are built into your tripod.
 Most modern cameras now have built-in electronic spirit levels.
 So, use them to the fullest.

-When you continue reading, it will become evident that a tripod is also indispensable.
+When you continue reading, it will become evident that a tripod is indispensable.

 4. Do you need filters in architectural photography?

 I do not see many people using them, but a polarising filter is handy.
-The polarising filter will remove unwanted reflections from the shiny surfaces of the buildings, boost the intensity of the sky and clouds and increase overall contrast and saturation.
+It removes unwanted reflections from the shiny surfaces of the buildings, boosts the intensity of the sky and clouds, and increases overall contrast and saturation.

 Although buildings do not move, long exposures with the help of neutral density filters (ND) will bring extra drama to the sky.
 When wind moves the clouds, pleasing lines can be created against a darker sky.

-Long exposures can come to the rescue when you cannot avoid the presence of moving people in front of your lens.
-You can miraculously eliminate commuters and tourists with long exposures of several minutes.
+Long exposures can help when you cannot avoid the presence of moving people in front of your lens.
+With several-minute-long exposures, you can miraculously eliminate commuters and tourists.

 A special nightscape filter can be helpful when shooting at night, which might be challenging because of the artificial light inside or outside the buildings.
 This filter will remove the light spectrums and colour cast by light pollution and sodium lamps.

 To avoid this converging line problem, tilt-shift lenses were created for architectural photographers.
-The tilt-shift is a very different lens from a regular lens.
-These relatively expensive lenses have a unique structure allowing you to move the lens in front of your camera, straightening the vertical lines in your architectural photo.
+A tilt-shift lens is very different from a regular lens.
+These relatively expensive lenses have a unique structure that allows you to move the lens in front of your camera, straightening the vertical lines in your architectural photo.

-The tilt-shift lens makes it possible to modify the lens plane independently from the camera sensor plane by tilting.
-This means swing movements (rotating relatively to the sensor plane).
+The tilt-shift lens allows one to modify the lens plane independently from the camera sensor plane by tilting.
+This means swing movements (rotating relative to the sensor plane).
 Shifting means moving parallel up and down (or left and right) relative to the sensor plane.
-(Most tilt-shift lenses can be rotated 90 degrees).
+(Most tilt-shift lenses can be rotated 90 degrees.)

 The best first step is to place the camera on a tripod in a parallel position with the plane of the building (perfectly vertical).
-Then we start composing the image so that the verticals are parallel while slowly shifting the lens upwards so that the entire building comes into our frame without the convergence of the verticals.
+Then, we start composing the image so that the verticals are parallel while slowly shifting the lens upwards so that the entire building comes into our frame without the verticals convergent.

 I needed some practice to get used to this type of lens.
-If you are unfamiliar with this type of lens, much information is available on the internet.
+If you are unfamiliar with this lens, much information is available online.
 Why not google the “Scheimpflug Principle”?
 The name sounds exotic, but this will clarify the principle of the tilt-shift lens much better.

-Some creative photographers use it the opposite way, to create or to exaggerate distortions.
-But that, of course, is the free choice of the artist.
+Some creative photographers use it the opposite way, to create or exaggerate distortions.
+But that, of course, is the artist’s free choice.
 Converging verticals can deliberately add dynamics to an architectural photo, but the standard in architectural and interior photography is that the lines must be straight.
 This makes a photo calmer.

 6. Should we include people in architectural photography?